damianyoung/CP386_A4/README.md

 • About Developers
 • License to use your code

-Individual contribution (Function-wise)
+Individual contribution (Function-wise):

-Damian does Question 1
+Damian does Question 1, while
 Johnson Huynh does Question 2